-It is usual for full replacement windows to be provided with a Product Warranty, covering materials and workmanship, but the Building Act also makes provision for an Implied Warranty as detailed below, in 3.6.2.
+It is usual for windows to be provided with a Product Warranty, covering materials and workmanship, but the Building Act also makes provision for an Implied Warranty as detailed below.
+An Implied Warranty includes duties that can arise automatically without a Product Warranty ever being offered, as detailed below, in 3.6.2.